Bioenergy in Aotearoa

 Next slide, please.
 We can also begin to recognise over here that we have an opportunity to manage biogenic emissions so that this can actually become an opportunity for New Zealand's primary industry and also towards decarbonising its overall systems and processes and obviously reduce the dependence on imported fossil fuels.
 Why is this an opportunity?
 Simply put, there is a distinction between fossil carbon that is the carbon that's produced from the combustion of fossil fuels, and biogenic carbon, which is what we most commonly see from the production of methane and carbon dioxide by stock, for example, biogenic carbon can be recycled indefinitely.
 And therefore, that's the argument that we could begin to move towards net-zero, which has the aspiration by 2050.
 This might also require a few changes to the way we farm in New Zealand.
 Arguably, the move from having stopped on the paddock towards having stopped in the feedlots or installs is one way to do that.
 And not just contain the methane emissions from the stock itself but also harvest and harness the energy potential in the dung and droppings.
 But of course, we need to recognise that within the primary sector, we need to follow the cascade of food, which is what you and I eat feed which is what we produce for our stock.

 And you have an energy source that can be recycled or carbon that can be recycled.
-But you also can reduce your emissions and meet your energy security.
+But you can also reduce your emissions and meet your energy security requirements.
 Next slide, please.

 Matthew Jackson

 Thanks.
-So, I guess, thank you very much, Harmaan and Paul, for that incredible overview, we've covered quite a lot of what the Bioenergy industry looks like, and I'm going to open up the space so in for questions.
+So, I guess, thank you very much, Harmaan and Paul, for that incredible overview, we've covered quite a lot of what the Bioenergy industry looks like, and I'm going to open up the space for questions.
 And because I think this is the time now to start the learning elements, and I would encourage everybody to put their hand up, you never know what question you're going to ask is actually in the mind of one another.
-I'll be honest, I'm very new to the Bioenergy space, so I encourage you to learn more.
-But why I decided that I wanted to work with him on this project was, was quite simply, I saw that we needed to progress.
+I'll be honest: I'm very new to the Bioenergy space, so I encourage you to learn more.
+But why I decided that I wanted to work with him on this project was, quite simply, I saw that we needed to progress.
 New Zealand to be thinking more about what does it look like to be a circular economy.
 You know, I think I put a zero-waste aim on my household around three years ago.
-I'm looking at what it looks like to offset myself to be carbon neutral as an individual.
-Still, to move to a circular economy, we need to start to think about more progressive business models that are inherently circular.
+I'm looking at what it looks like to offset myself to be carbon neutral.
+Still, to move to a circular economy, we need to think about more progressive, inherently circular business models.
 The problem is that in any infrastructure decision, we're making most of the ways to build in the design phase, whether it be for large scale infrastructure or product design.
 So, for us to build a circular economy, we have to start now.

 So with that, I just want to thank everybody for sitting in on the call and opening up the discussion for anybody to raise questions and ask questions.
 I'm going to stop sharing the slide now.
 And I will, by all means, what I, you know, feel free to kind of just raise your hand, and then we can call on people Michelle if you could help me with that that would be useful.
 So feel free to put your raise your hand with your reaction or just put your hand up on the screen or if you want to write your message in the chat window and it will feel but for me.
 Also, that was a lot of information take on Brian.

 I am Brian Cox from the Bioenergy Association.
-I'd like to congratulate you on this presentation today.
+I want to congratulate you on this presentation today.
 I'm hoping that for a number of people here who are new to the topic, it starts the discussion.
-It's really important to start having this discussion because we're moving from a situation where the linear process is dominated and where we have had, loss of opportunities and most people have tended to think of waste as a cost, rather than an opportunity, and I think once this discussion stops moving to is that we are talking about business opportunities, for communities, but also as society and title.
-I think the aspect that we have is that we've got some tools in this particular technology of anaerobic digestion, which not only produces the biogas which can be used as a feedstock for a range of other products and energy is one of those, but it's also a feedstock for making other types of bioplastics, etc. But the other aspect is that the digestate the solids left in the process is very variable fertiliser.
+It's really important to start having this discussion because we're moving from a situation where the linear process is dominated and where we have had lots of opportunities and most people have tended to think of waste as a cost rather than an opportunity.
+I think once this discussion stops moving to is that we are talking about business opportunities, for communities, but also as society and title.
+I think the aspect that we have is that we've got some tools in this particular technology of anaerobic digestion, which not only produces the biogas which can be used as a feedstock for a range of other products and energy is one of those, but it's also a feedstock for making other types of bioplastics, etc. But the other aspect is that the digestate of the solids left in the process is a very variable fertiliser.
 Suppose the process has been done properly.
 So what the Bioenergy Association is working on is a strategy of having no digestate go to landfills by 2027.
-We're working with the process of hopefully getting waste minimisation funding for developing a certification of the biofertiliser.
+We're working on getting waste minimisation funding to develop a certification of the biofertiliser.
 Still, then we also cover all fertiliser, so the material is coming from a wastewater treatment plant, right through to the source segregated material which is, of course, the highest value.
 And we propose to do several tests with agriculture, working through with fertilisers, communities, and every riser businesses to have this, so it's economically driven.
 So the economics for biogas is very sound, but there are issues like its capital costs, etc., that has to do to get bring this about.
 So, we have to work on those, but the avenue is focusing on the benefits and the end the products that we produce has got to go hand in hand.
 So is there an investor who sees that it's not just a cost, but it's also producing revenue streams for them?
-So, I'd like to come in this discussion, to further other discussions that people might like to have, and just certainly, the work we're doing we're welcome anyone to talk with us about any of the opportunities or issues that they might be having.
+So, I'd like to come into this discussion to further other discussions that people might like to have, and just certainly, the work we're doing, we're welcome anyone to talk with us about any of the opportunities or issues that they might be having.
 Thank you.
-Michelle, we have a few comments and queries in the chat section that we should perhaps address.
+Michelle, we have a few comments and queries in the chat section that we should address.
 Absolutely.
 So, did you read them out?
-So, Tori has said one of the unintended consequences we should be concerned about, for example, what would a biofuel industry from forestry mean sedimentation and our waterways, and how does the collection from farms of waste work with regenerative farming.
-So I think the first part of that, I'll throw the poll.
+So, Tori has said one of the unintended consequences we should be concerned about, for example, what would a biofuel industry from forestry mean sedimentation and our waterways, and how does the collection from farms of waste work with regenerative farming?
+So I think the first part of that is that I'll throw that to Paul

 Dr Paul Bennett

-Yeah, so, you know, I think, I think we do leave a lot of waste in the forest at the moment.
-We've all seen some of the problems around the East Cape, with rainstorm events washing some of the slushes out of the forest and depositing it on farmland and beaches, and that's something that really should be avoided.
+Yeah, so, you know, I think we do leave a lot of waste in the forest at the moment.
+We've all seen some of the problems around the East Cape, with rainstorm events washing some of the slushes out of the forest and depositing it on farmland and beaches, which should be avoided.
 And so, part of the way of avoiding it is to remove some of that material.
-And so that's, that's, I think part of the answer to that.
-And also, if we head towards repurposing some of those export logs and some of them and look at short rotation forestry that doesn't, that's not an issue for those particular applications.
+And so that's, that's, I think, part of the answer to that.
+Also, if we head towards repurposing some of those export logs and some of them and look at short rotation forestry that doesn't, that's not an issue for those particular applications.

 Matthew Jackson

-Well, I just want to add that, through some of our research, we found that the demand for replacing process heat.
-And, you know, with the, with the impending upgrade of coal for replacement and process heat, we don't have enough forestry stock to not impact other industries as housing from my understanding,
+Well, I just want to add that, through some of our research, we found the demand for replacing process heat.
+And, you know the, with the impending upgrade of coal for replacement and process heat, we don't have enough forestry stock not to impact other industries as housing from my understanding,

 Dr Paul Bennett

 I would challenge that, So I think at the moment.
 People are talking about phasing out up to 2 million tons of coal.
-Now some of that will go to bioenergy, some of that will go to electrification, but let's just assume all of it goes to bioenergy.
+Now, some of that will go to bioenergy, and some of that will go to electrification, but let's just assume all of it goes to bioenergy.
 That would require 4 million tons of green work, and that's what we are currently leaving in the forest.
-At the moment, as I said, there are other things also available like those chips, wood chips are exported, and the low-grade logs are exported we were exporting nearly 7 million tons of low-grade logs to China.
-And there are people now looking at those logs, with a view to chipping them and burning them for energy purposes here in New Zealand.
-So I think there is plenty of feedstock to certainly get going.
+At the moment, as I said, there are other things also available, like those chips, wood chips, and low-grade logs, which are exported.
+We were exporting nearly 7 million tons of low-grade logs to China.
+And there are people now looking at those logs with a view to chipping them and burning them for energy purposes here in New Zealand.
+So I think there is plenty of feedstock to get going certainly.

 Brian Cox - Bioenergy Association